GCheung55/ember-vega/tests/dummy/app/templates/docs/vega-lite.md

 ## Installation

-Vega-Lite is not installed with `ember-vega-vis`, so you will need to add it as a dependency in your app.
+Vega-Lite is not installed with `ember-vega`, so you will need to add it as a dependency in your app.

-Note: Use [`ember-auto-import`](https://github.com/ef4/ember-auto-import) to simplify importing node modules. `ember-vega-vis` uses it!
+Note: Use [`ember-auto-import`](https://github.com/ef4/ember-auto-import) to simplify importing node modules.

 With NPM:
 ```